Betting Odds

 - At 1.95: €195 total (→ €95 profit)

-- Decimal odds (e.g. 2.00): The standard across the Europe format, easy to understand.
+- Decimal odds (e.g. 2.00): The standard across Europe.

-- American odds (e.g. +150 / -200): More common in the U.S., showing the profit on a $100 stake or required stake to win $100.
+- American odds (e.g. +150 / -200): More common in the U.S., this shows the profit on a $100 stake or the stake that is required to win $100.

 Why compare bookmaker odds?